isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     Disabling conflict resolution should be done only after careful review of specific use cases.
-The best way to avoid unwanted DNS entries is to always ensure lease changes are processed through Kea, whether they are released, expire, or are deleted via the :isccmd:`lease4-del` command, prior to reassigning either FQDNs or IP addresses.
+The best way to avoid unwanted DNS entries is to always ensure that lease changes are processed through Kea, whether they are released, expire, or are deleted via the :isccmd:`lease4-del` command, prior to reassigning either FQDNs or IP addresses.
 Doing so causes :iscman:`kea-dhcp4` to generate DNS removal requests to D2.